Graded Hoare Logic and its Categorical Semantics: Overview of GHL and Prospectus of its Model

 This diagram echos the principle of {\em refinement as functors} proposed by Melli\`es and Zeilberger \cite{DBLP:conf/popl/MelliesZ15}.
 The lower part of the diagram offers an interpretation of the language, while the upper part offers a logical refinement of programs with grading.
 However, our focus is to introduce a new {\em graded refinement} view.
-The ideas we use to achieve this are to interpret the language using a {\em Freyd category} $I:\VV\arrow\CC$ (traditionally used to model effects) with countable coproducts, the assertion logic with a {\em coherent fibration} $p:\PP\arrow\VV$, and GHL as a {\em graded Freyd category} $\dot I:\PP\arrow\EE$ with homogeneous coproducts.
-In addition, the graded category $\EE$ has a functor\footnote{ precisely this is not quite a functor because $\EE$ is a graded category; see Definition \ref{def:logstr} for the precise meaning.} $q$ into $\CC$ which erases assertions and grades and extracts the denotation of effectful programs, in the spirit of refinements.
-The benefit of using a Freyd category as a building block rather than another structure is that Freyd categories are more flexible when one wants to construct models of computational effects~\cite{10.1007/BFb0014560,STATON2014197}.
-For instance, in the category $\Meas$ of measurable spaces and measurable functions, we cannot have state monads since there are no exponential objects.
+The ideas we use to achieve this are to interpret the base imperative language using a {\em Freyd category} $I:\VV\arrow\CC$ (traditionally used to model effects) with countable coproducts, to interpret the assertion logic with a {\em coherent fibration} $p:\PP\arrow\VV$, and to interpret GHL as a {\em graded Freyd category} $\dot I:\PP\arrow\EE$ with homogeneous coproducts.
+In addition, the graded category $\EE$ has a functor\footnote{More precisely, this is not quite a functor because $\EE$ is a graded category; see Definition \ref{def:logstr} for the precise meaning.} $q$ into $\CC$ which erases assertions and grades and extracts the denotation of effectful programs, in the spirit of refinements.
+The benefit of using a Freyd category as a building block is that they are more flexible than other structures (e.g., monads) for constructing models of computational effects~\cite{10.1007/BFb0014560,STATON2014197}.
+For instance, in the category $\Meas$ of measurable spaces and measurable functions, we cannot define state monads since there are no exponential objects.
 However, we can still have a model of first-order effectful computations using Freyd categories~\cite{power2006generic}.

 Graded Freyd categories are a new categorical structure that we designed for interpreting GHL judgments (Section~\ref{sec:graded-freyd-categories}).
-The major difference from an ordinary Freyd category is that the `target' category is now a {\em graded category} ($\EE$ in the diagram).
+The major difference from an ordinary Freyd category is that the `target' category is now a {\em graded category} ($\EE$ in the diagram \eqref{eq:square}).
 The additional structure provides what we need in order to interpret judgments including grading.

-To show the generality of this structure, we present several approaches for instantiating the categorical framework for GHL's semantics, showing constructions via graded monads and graded comonads preserving coproducts.
-Moreover, we show that other constructions, such as the coupling-and-span based models of relational Hoare logic studied by \citet{DBLP:conf/lics/SatoBGHK19} (see Example~\ref{ex:span-semantics}), which do not arise from a graded monad or a graded comonad, fit well in our framework.
+To show the generality of this structure, we present several approaches to instantiating the categorical framework of GHL's semantics, showing constructions via graded monads and graded comonads preserving coproducts.